Here are some of Maura's successes in Public Health Issues

-When several birds and mosquitoes were found with West Nile Virus.
-Councilor Hennigan immediately held an informational Boston City Council hearing to inform the pubblic about West Nile Virus, what steps had been taken, and what future steps would be taken to protect the residents of the City of Boston.
+- When several birds and mosquitoes were found with West Nile Virus in District 6 this summer, Councilor Hennigan immediately held an informational Boston City Council hearing to inform the council about West Nile Virus, what steps had been taken, and what future steps would be taken to protect the residents of the City of Boston.

 Present at the hearing were Boston Public Health officials, Bruce Landers of Suffolk County Mosquito Control, and concerned citizens.
 John Auerbach, Dr. Barbara Ferrer, and Dr. Anita Barry gave a presentation on the facts about West Nile Virus including slides of these facts and figures of how many birds and mosquitoes have been found.